Scroll to top

 Frequently Asked Questions

-For most corporate travellers, armed close protection with a security driver is the recommended minimum.
-The level of protection depends on your profile, itinerary, and the specific areas of Lagos you will visit.
+For most corporate travellers, armed close protection combined with a security driver is the recommended baseline.
+The appropriate level depends on principal profile, itinerary scope, and the specific parts of Lagos being visited.
+Mainland travel and evening movements substantially increase the threat level.
+NSCDC-registered armed operators are available for all assignments through our Lagos network.

 Get in Touch